dsquintana/corr_meta/README.md

 # File descriptions

-1. "primer script" - The supplementary R script
+1. "script" - The supplementary R script.
-2. "dat_bias" - A simulated “biased” dataset to demonstrate the trim and fill procedure.
+2. "dat_bias.csv" - A simulated “biased” dataset to demonstrate the trim and fill procedure.
 To follow the R script, this .csv file needs to be saved in the R working directory using the file name “dat_bias.csv”.
-3. "dat_mes" - A simulated dataset that aggregates the first 3 studies from the original dataset to demonstrate how to work with multiple effect sizes from a single study.
+3. "dat_mes.csv" - A simulated dataset that aggregates the first 3 studies from the original dataset to demonstrate how to work with multiple effect sizes from a single study.
 To follow the R script, this .csv file needs to be saved in the R working directory using the file name “dat_mes.csv”.